 When people feel like this, some will call in sick – even though they’re not – to be able to take the day off.
 However, to avoid this sort of absence, many companies have formalised duvet days into their terms of employment.

 A duvet day is one of a number of days that an employee can take off without notice in advance.
-They are built into the annual holiday allowance and can be taken whenever the employee wants a day off, but isn’t sick and isn’t taking annual leave.
+They are built into the annual holiday allowance and can be taken whenever the employee wants a day off, but isn’t sick and hasn't already requested annual leave.
 The employee contacts their employer to advise that they are taking a duvet day and there’s no requirement for them to give any sort of excuse for wanting the day off (if this is something that's already been agreed or is in the employee's contract.)

 The duvet day apparently originated in 1997.
 British PR company August.One Communications introduced the duvet day to allow employees ad hoc time off that wasn’t pre-planned.
 It was then taken up by another PR company, Text 100, and they were the first to gain press coverage about duvet days.